-This chapter present the key results of the 2005-06 data set and compares them with the HIES data (2001-02 and 2004-05).
-Specific sections examine changes in average household size; the percentage of employed people and their employment status; main sources of income; consumption patterns; the level of savings; and the consumption of the major food items.
-These results are given in a summarised form, whereas the main tables in the main body of the report provide more detailed desegregation.
-In addition, this chapter provides review on the key findings; and investigates the implications of these changes for people's welfare i.e. the impact on the poor and on the rich.
+This chapter presents the key results of the 2007-08 data set in comparison with the HIES data (2004-05 and 2005-06).
+Specific sections examine changes in average household size; the percentage of employed people and their employment status, main sources of income; consumption patterns; the level of savings; and the consumption of the major food items.
+These results are given here in a summarised form, whereas the main tables in the main body of the report provide more detailed desegregation.
+In addition, this chapter provides review on the key findings and investigates the implications of these changes for people's welfare i.e. the impact on the poor and rich.

 In the main tables of this report the key distributions are examined across five standardised per capita consumption expenditure quintiles.
 Each quintile contains 20 % of the total sample households.
-For example, in the first quintile contain lowest twenty percent of the total households and in the second quintile the next better of twenty percent of the total households and so on in the fifth quintile it contain the richest 20 % of the total households.
-The quintile approach provide a better distributional and welfare analysis for the reasons that each quintile contain twenty percent of the households with respect to their welfare standard, quintiles are calculated by per capita consumption expenditure.
+For example, the first quintile contains lowest twenty percent of the total households and in the second quintile the next better of twenty percent of the total households and so on and the fifth quintile contains the richest 20 % of the total households.
+The quintile approach provides a better distributional and welfare analysis for the reasons that each quintile contain twenty percent of the households with respect to their welfare standard.